unclesnote/unclesnote.github.io/_posts/en/231214163036/2023-12-14-display_inactivity_issues_in_multiple_display_configurations_in_windows_10.markdown

 images: ["/assets/images/231214163036/unclesnote-display_inactivity_issues_in_multiple_display_configurations_in_windows_10-windows_+_r_enter_regedit.png", "/assets/images/231214163036/unclesnote-display_inactivity_issues_in_multiple_display_configurations_in_windows_10-registry_editor-remove_the_configuration_and_connectivity_folders_in_the_graphicsdrivers_folder.png"]
 categories: [Computer, TroubleShooting]
 tags: [Computer, TroubleShooting]
-description:  I am a user who carries a laptop around and sometimes works from home.
-I use two or more displays connected to my laptop both at work and at home, but
+description:  I am a user who uses one laptop between work and home.
+I use two or more displays connected to my laptop both at work and at home, but sometimes only some
 public: true
 toc: true
 toc_intl: false